beyondthecode-bc/uniswap-routing-api-main-1/README.md

-# Uniswap Routing API
+# Kinetix Routing API

-This repository contains routing API for TendieSwap's Uniswap V3 fork on Tenet Network.
+This repository contains routing API for the Kinetix V3 protocol.

-It deploys an API to AWS that uses @tendiedev/uniswap-smart-order-router to search for the most efficient way to swap token A for token B.
+It deploys an API to AWS that uses @kinetix/smart-order-router to search for the most efficient way to swap token A for token B.

 ## Development